50 Fun and Unique Things to Do in Gainesville TODAY

 3. Visit the Thomas Center

-At the Thomas Center you’ll enjoy contemporary art exhibits as you revel at the exquisite details of the Mediterranean Revival-style architecture.
+At the Thomas Center, you’ll enjoy contemporary art exhibits as you revel at the exquisite details of Mediterranean Revival-style architecture.

 It was once a private residence turned hotel, but now it’s a local favorite for conferences, weddings, and more!